azadbolour/boardgame/BACKLOG.md

 - User registration.
 Currently there are no registered users.
 Just a built-in one called _You_.

+- Button to end the game at any time.

+- If the board is completely full, end the game automatically.

 - Add dictionaries for other languages to the system.
 Allow user to choose the game's language.